-Summer school "Entomology in the 21st century: integrative molecular and AI-based methodologies to assess, monitor and preserve insect biodiversity and their ecosystems"
+Entomology in the 21st century: integrative molecular and AI-based methodologies to assess, monitor and preserve insect biodiversity and their ecosystems

 Background of Summer School / Introduction

-This summer school deal with the most recent and innovative methodologies to assess and monitor wild insect biodiversity, by means of molecular and AI-based technologies.
+This summer school deals with the most recent and innovative methodologies to assess and monitor wild insect biodiversity, by means of molecular and AI-based technologies.
 Participants will become skilled in cutting-edge monitoring technologies, including sampling methodologies and procedures, data processing, and morphological, molecular, environmental data analysis.
 The main aim is to provide knowledge on both terrestrial and freshwater insect biodiversity, particularly in protected areas.
 Field week activities will be carried out in the Apennine Lucano Val d'Agri-Lagonegrese National Park (Basilicata, Southern Italy), which hosts endemic and rare species deserving specific conservation strategies.
-Topics will span from Next Generation Sequencing analysis, including metabarcoding and environmental DNA analysis, analysis of multitrophic interactions and functional traits, AI-based identification procedures, and application for environmental quality monitoring.
+Topics will span from Next Generation Sequencing analysis, including metabarcoding and environmental DNA analysis, analysis of multitrophic interactions and functional traits, AI-based identification procedures, and applications for environmental quality monitoring.
 Preparatory learning will include a series of preliminary online lectures by experts in the field, followed by field and laboratory experiments, adopting a multidisciplinary approach.
 Field week activities will be mainly focused on sampling and data collection procedures, data processing, and real case studies.

 Hosting University